worthant/Java-labs/lab5/src/README.md

 #
 - [ ] Create structure for catching any exception, that could be thrown
   - [ ] implement BuildObjectException everywhere
+  - [ ] implement other Exceptions eveywhere
+- [ ] beautify and make good writing and loading in CSVManager and CityManager

 # ?
 1) system.exit(1)?
 (2)? other numbers?
+2) serr vs sout